Was John Bates a "Whistleblower" Exposing NOAA's Fraud?

 Let's be absolutely clear; nobody found any evidence of fraud, data tampering, or misconduct, and we shouldn't be surprised by this because Bates explicitly stated he wasn’t accusing Karl or NOAA of fraud. "'The issue here is not an issue of tampering with data, but rather really of timing of a release of a paper that had not properly disclosed everything it was,' he said."[4]
 Instead, he said the report’s authors put a "thumb on the scale — in the documentation, scientific choices, and release of datasets — in an effort to discredit the notion of a global warming hiatus and rush to time the publication of the paper to influence national and international deliberations on climate policy."[4][5]
 Notice he cites documentation, scientific choice and the release of datasets.
 He does not say anything about fraud, falsification of evidence, fudging or tampering with data.
 He also accuses Karl of "pushing choices to emphasize warming," claiming that Karl made choices that "maximized warming" and "minimized documentation."
 He also speculated that Karl did this for political reasons.

-At the same time, while Bates disagreed with Karl’s choices, he specifically states that the choices don’t amount to fraud or data tampering.
+At the same time, while Bates disagreed with Karl’s choices, he specifically states that the choices do not amount to fraud or data tampering.
 In fact, Bates expressed concern that people on social media would do exactly what contrarians have been doing since 2017.
 "Bates told ScienceInsider that he is wary of his critique becoming a talking point for those skeptical of human-caused climate change.
 But it was important for this conversation about data integrity to happen, he says.
 'That’s where I came down after a lot of soul searching.
 I knew people would misuse this.
 But you can't control other people.'"[2]

 References: